To find what's new in the latest release of Dashboards, see What's new.

 - Three new languages are now supported: Ukrainian, Arabic, and Hebrew.
 Now if your locale is set to one of these languages, dashboards will honor this setting.

 - Category selectors, when configured to allow multiple selections, can now include a None option.
 This allows users to quickly unselect many items at once.

 - More formatting options are now available when elements show No Data or No Value.

 - New icons are available for indicator and header elements.

-- More control over numerical formatting in pie chart legend, label, and hover text.
+- More control over numerical formatting for the legend, label, and hover text

 - Grouped value serial charts now have a configurable maximum number of categories.

 - The new dashboard-level settings allow you to change colors for the background, borders, elements, tabs, and selections.

 - The symbol used for a unit prefix can also be changed through the dashboard-level settings.